dswd/vpncloud/vpncloud.md

       `libsodium::crypto_aead_aes256gcm` method, using the 8 byte header as additional data.

-  * 1 `reserved byte` that is currently unused
+  * 2 `reserved bytes` that are currently unused

-  * 1 byte for `flags`

-    This byte contains flags that specify the presence of additional headers.
-    The flags are enumerated from bit 1 (least significant bit) to bit 8 (most significant bit).
-The additional headers must be present in this same order.
-Currently the following additional headers are supported:

-    - Bit 1: Network ID

   * 1 byte for the `message type`

-    This byte specifies the type of message that follows after all additional headers.
+    This byte specifies the type of message that follows.
 Currently the following message types are supported:

     - Type 0: Data packet
     - Type 1: Peer list